prefix-dev/rattler-build/docs/recipe_file.md

   depth: 1 # error: use of `depth` with `rev` is invalid, they are mutually exclusive
 ```

-When you want to use git-lfs, you need to set `lfs: true`.
+When you want to use `git-lfs`, you need to set `lfs: true`.
 This will also pull
-the lfs files from the repository.
+the `lfs` files from the repository.

 ```yaml
 source: